radonyl/CR-Radio-Decoder/README.md

 ## Bug Report
-feel free to report bug or request a feature on Github issue
+feel free to report bug or request a feature on Github issues